Windings of prime geodesics: Statistics for Winding Numbers

-The constant $D$ is called the defect of the quasimorphism $f$. \end{defn} From the properties proved in \secref{Rad}, we can see that the Dedekind and Rademacher symbols are examples of quasimorphisms.
-To support our heuristic that the appearance of the Cauchy law reflects the behavior of long geodesics winding high in the cusp, we observe that conjugacy class invariant quasimorphisms on torsionfree cocompact Fuchsian groups grow at most linearly in $\ell_\gamma$. \begin{prop} Let $M=\G\bk\h$ be a closed hyperbolic surface, and let $f:\Gamma\to\Z$ be a conjugacy class invariant quasimorphism with defect $D$.
+The constant $D$ is called the defect of the quasimorphism $f$. \end{definition} From the properties proved in Section \ref{Rad}, we can see that the Dedekind and Rademacher symbols are examples of quasimorphisms.
+To support our heuristic that the appearance of the Cauchy law reflects the behavior of long geodesics winding high in the cusp, we observe that conjugacy class invariant quasimorphisms on torsionfree cocompact Fuchsian groups grow at most linearly in $\ell_\gamma$. \begin{proposition} Let $M=\G\bk\h$ be a closed hyperbolic surface, and let $f:\Gamma\to\Z$ be a conjugacy class invariant quasimorphism with defect $D$.
 Then